rorygleeson/aws-transcribe-iotcore/README.md

 Here is a digram of the overall architecture.
 Please read the readme file associated with each of the 3 components.

 ![My Image](architectureAll.png)

+## Setup Instructions ##

+As per above, the code is broken down into 3 parts.

+We have code on the ESP32 device itself, which is subscribing to MQTT topic esp32/sub listening for events  It also publishes a message to MQTT topic esp32/pub every 5 seconds.

+We have all the AWs backend serverless infrastructure, we will use Serverless Application Model (SAM).
+The AWS Serverless Application Model (SAM) is an open-source framework for building serverless applications.
+We will use the AWS SAM CLI to create a serverless application that we can package and deploy in the AWS Cloud.
+The SAM contains ALL the AWs infrastructure required for this project.
+Since AWS Cloud 9 comes with SAM already installed, we use Cloud 9 as our development environment.
+But you can use any other development environment just ensure it is setup accordingly to support AWS CLI and SAM CLI.

+Finally we have the application running on our laptop which has a microphone enabled.
+This python application requires AWS CLI to be installed on your laptop.
+I have used Mac OS and terminal.